HITB-CyberWeek/proctf-2019/writeups/SePtoN/SePtoN.md

 ## Vuln in Substitution-Permutation cipher

-Service uses custom Substitution-Permutation cipher algorithm in CBC mode.
+Service uses custom Substitution-Permutation cipher algorithm in CBC mode, like one on the image (but with randomized permutation connections)

 ![SPN](img/SPN.png)